Michuu93/google-cloud-function-comparison/README.md

 ## How to add a new function
 1. The source code for the function is in the directory `functions/`.
 2. Each function has a directory with a name that is the name of the function and the runtime environment.
 Example: `/functions/nodejs14` directory contains function codes named `nodejs14` and in the same runtime.
-4. Add function name/runtime to `variables.tf`.
-The `function_runtimes` variable contains a set of functions names/runtimes in the default section.
+4. Add function name/runtime and entry point to `variables.tf`.
+The `functions` variable contains a list of objects containing functions names/runtimes and entry points in the default section.
 You can overwrite the variable in the `terraform.tfvars` file.